 2. Not All Email Service Providers Offer Encryption

 You may be surprised to learn that many email service providers (ESPs) don’t encrypt emails while they are in transit, as this feature requires a difficult and timely process.
 If you’re using Pepipost, you’re in luck!
-We are one of the few ESPs that now TLS encrypt all emails sent.
+We are one of the few ESPs that now TLS encrypts all emails sent.
 All of your transactional emails will arrive in your recipients’ Gmail inboxes without flags or red locks, helping them know that your email is safe to open.
 If you aren’t currently using Pepipost, contact your email service provider to find out about their plans for TLS encryption.
-If they don’t encrypt their messages, then a switch to Pepipost is now all the sweeter!
+If they don’t encrypt their messages, then switch to Pepipost is now all the sweeter!

 3. This Change Could Affect Email Open Rates

 At Pepipost, we’re industry leaders in the transactional email, and our Deliverability Experts team works non-stop to make sure our users have the best possible experience with our platform.
 However, we want to let customers know that this Gmail announcement could have an impact on the open rate of your messages.
 As we are closely monitoring this change, we have seen a slight dip in email open rates; therefore all the transactional email providers are advised to implement this encryption in order to ensure smooth delivery without hampering the opens.
-Within next 24 hours, Pepipost will be ready with our full-fledged TLS solution, and all emails will start flowing with encryption.
+Within the next 24 hours, Pepipost will be ready with our full-fledged TLS solution, and all emails will start flowing with encryption.

 While this update may seem like a pain for ESP that doesn’t offer TLS encryption, Gmail’s update is a positive move toward greater security for email users.
 At Pepipost, we’re proud to be up-to-date on the latest industry standards and best practices to help you get your messages delivered.